 Ensure staff are practising proper hand hygiene and coughing/sneezing etiquette, including:

 - Washing hands often with soap and water for at least 20 seconds.

 - Using hand sanitizer when hands are not visibly dirty and handwashing isn't available.

 - Only using hand sanitizer approved by Health Canada (DIN or NPN number).

 - Avoiding touching your face, mouth, nose and eyes.

 - Coughing or sneezing into a tissue, then immediately dispose of the tissue and wash hands.
 If a tissue is not available, cough or sneeze into your elbow, not your hands.

 - Ensuring employee and public washrooms are always well stocked with liquid soap and paper towels, and that warm running water is available.
 Garbage bins should be emptied frequently.
 Antibacterial soap is not recommended and has no additional benefit in preventing the spread of COVID-19.

 - Providing clean carry-out bags for purchased food and grocery products.
 Customers should be encouraged not to use their own containers, reusable bags or boxes.

 - Posting signs indicating that no customer packaging is to be used or placed on checkout counters.

-- Not selling bulk items, except via gravity feed bins, or where staff dispense the bulk items or where an alternative plan has been reviewed and accepted by health officials.
+- Not selling bulk items, except via gravity feed bins, where staff dispense the bulk items or where an alternative plan has been reviewed and accepted by health officials.
 If used, gravity feed bins should be supervised and wiped down between uses.